Birthday celebrations

 Illustrated by Lola (Leon Israel)

-There are young people who can’t dance, and the comedian Sam Kestin is already 81, until 120, and there will be an event honoring him in Second Avenue Theater, where he will dance and it’s sure to be good.
+There are young people who can’t dance, and the comedian Sam Kasten is already 81, until 120, and there will be an event honoring him in Second Avenue Theater, where he will dance and it’s sure to be good.
 If you can dance, you can still dance even after 80 years.

 Footnotes